All Year: Yes

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

-Since September 2013 I've had volunteers living here and helping me and it has been a great experience.
-I usually have 1-3 volunteers at the same time.
-Three weeks is the minimum stay at my farm, but I always prioritize volunteers that want to stay for a longer period.
+Since September 2013 I`ve had volunteers living here and helping me and it has been a great experience.
+I usually have 1-2 volunteers at the same time.
+Six weeks is the minimum stay at my farm, but I always prioritize volunteers that want to stay for a longer period.
+I am only interested in hosting volunteers with an extreme interest in charcuterie and butchery, that want to learn as much as possible, understanding that it includes hard and sometimes boring work.

 I gladly accept volunteers also during the winter.